benbuck/finestray/README.md

 - **Override modifier**:
   Press and hold the configurable key combination (typically Alt+Ctrl+Shift), and then click on the minimize button of a window to minimize it to the tray.
-See the [Auto-tray settings](#auto-tray-settings) section for additional functionality.
+See the [Auto-tray settings](#auto-tray-settings) section for additional functionality of the override modifier.
 - **Tray Icons**:
   If you click on the main tray icon for Finestray itself, it will show the [Settings](#settings) window, and if you click it again it will hide the Settings window.

-  For any window that has been minimized to an icon in the tray, simply click it to restore it to its original location.
+  For any window that has been minimized to an icon in the tray, simply click the icon to restore it to its original location.
 - **Auto-trays**:
   This feature allows specific windows to be minimized to the tray as soon as they appear or when they are minimized.
   Please see the [Auto-tray Settings](#auto-tray-settings) section for more information.
-- **Icon menu**:
+- **Context menu**:
   For any of the tray icons created by Finestray, including its own, you can right click on it to see the [Context menu] (#context-menu).